Recurrent Generic Contour-based Instance Segmentation with Progressive Learning: METHODOLOGY

 \section{METHODOLOGY}

 An overview of the proposed PolySnake is shown in Fig.~\ref{fig:overview}.
-Similar to the classic Snake algorithm~\cite{kass1988snakes}, PolySnake iteratively deforms the contours to progressively match the object boundary.
-We first develop a recurrent architecture that allows a single estimate of the contour progressively updated at each iteration, and further refine the obtained contour at original image scale.
-Through iterative refinements, the contours progressively enclose the object and finally converge to a relatively steady status.
+Echoing the methodology of the classic Snake algorithm, PolySnake employs an iterative approach to contour deformation, aiming to precisely align with the object boundary.
+We develop a recurrent architecture that allows a single estimate of the contour progressively updated at each iteration, and further refine the obtained contour at a larger image scale.
+Through iterative refinements, the contour steadily envelops the object, eventually stabilizing at a consistent state.
 For the convenience of understanding, we divide the framework into three modules, including (1) initial contour generation, (2) iterative contour deformation, and (3) multi-scale contour refinement.
-In the following, we separately elaborate them.
+Each module is discussed in detail in the subsequent sections.